ClareJolly-Learning/70-480/README.md

-# 70-480
+# 70-480 - Programming in HTML with JavaScript and CSS3

-My personal notes on revising for the Microsoft 70-480 exam
+My personal notes on revising for the Microsoft 70-480 Programming in HTML with JavaScript and CSS3 exam

 ## JumpStart